mak1986/thai-locations/README-en.md

 Data of political area in Thailand
 ================================

-Contain name and relations of 77 changwats, 926 amphoes and 7382 tambons.
+Contain name and relations of 6 regions, 77 changwats, 926 amphoes and 7382 tambons.

 Data types
 --------------